jordwalke/VimBox/README.md

         ln -s `pwd`/VimBox/dotVimRc ~/.vimrc
         ln -s `pwd`/VimBox/dotGVimRc ~/.gvimrc

-7. Start `MacVim` that was installed from `homebrew`.
+4. Start `MacVim` that you just installed.
 Confirm that you want to install bundles.
 If it asks you to hit any key to continue, just keep hitting enter.
 Restart `MacVim` when it's finished.

-8. `[Recommended]` Install the included vim-airline font so `VimBox` looks like the screenshot with the `vim-airline` bar.
+5. `[Recommended]` Install the included vim-airline font so `VimBox` looks like the screenshot with the `vim-airline` bar.
 From the command line:

         open Fonts/InconsolataDz/Inconsolata-dz\ for\ Powerline.otf # Then click "Install Font"

-2. Install up-to-date node.js if you want JS linting (http://nodejs.org/)
+6. Install up-to-date node.js if you want JS linting (http://nodejs.org/)

 Features: